jazzypants1989/jessquery/README.md

   - Example: `$('#button').become($$('.otherButtons'))`
   - Expectation: Takes another DomProxy as the replacement.
 The first element of the DomProxy is chosen for the replacement.

-  - Example: `$('div').become(newElement || null, {mode: "move", match: "remove"})`
-  - Expectation: Replaces the div with newElement.
-If newElement is null, the div is removed due to the 'remove' match setting.

 ##### DomProxy.purge

 - **purge(): DomProxy**